INSPIRE Designathon

 1. Proposal

-• Key Elements: Does the executive proposal clearly define how the proposal addresses one of the three aims: scale-up, adapt, or sustain evidence-based HIV interventions for adolescents and young adults (AYA) in community-based settings?
+• Key Elements: Does the executive proposal clearly define how the proposal addresses scale up of LEN?

-• Knowledge Gap: Does it identify a specific gap in existing HIV interventions and explain why addressing it is critical for AYA populations?
+• Knowledge Gap: Does it identify a specific gap in existing interventions and explain why addressing it is critical?

 • Focus on Community Impact: Are the proposed interventions practical and impactful in community-based settings?

-• Impact: Does the proposal articulate how it will improve public health outcomes for AYA, particularly in underserved or high-need areas?
+• Impact: Does the proposal articulate how it will improve outcomes for adolescents and young adults (AYA) living in Africa?

 1. Significance

-• Relevance to AYA: Does the proposal demonstrate the importance of scaling, adapting, or sustaining interventions to address the unique challenges faced by AYA in managing HIV?
+• Relevance to AYA: Does the proposal demonstrate the importance of addressing the unique challenges faced by AYA in managing HIV?

 • Potential Reach: Will the proposed intervention benefit a significant population or community?